LibreSolar/mppt-1210-hus/manual/3-functions.md

 ## MPPT

-This charge controller is so-called maximum power point tracking (MPPT), which automatically adapts its input voltage to the connected solar panel to extracts as much power as possible.
+This charge controller is a so-called maximum power point tracker (MPPT), which automatically adapts its input voltage to the connected solar panel to extracts as much power as possible.

-The MPPT function can only be achieved using a so-called DC/DC converter, which is the core part of the charge controller PCB.
+The MPPT function can only be achieved using a DC/DC converter, which is the core part of the charge controller PCB.
 It can be recognized by the large inductor and the large electrolytic input and output filter capacitors.

 ## Three-stage battery charging